Metacoon: History

 The project started in 1999 as a project for the development of learning content at the Bauhaus University in Weimar.
 After being used as the internal platform of the project the system was used for online courses at the university in 2002.
 Due to the interest of other educational organisations it was published under the GPL in 2004.

 The development of the open source software is managed in Weimar, Germany.

+In 2016, active development of metacoon ceased, with a shift in focus to open-source solutions in an "educational cloud”.

 Origin of the name

 The name "metacoon" derives from the Greek word meta and the word Cocoon (the Apache framework of the same name used in the project).

 Features

 The platform uses a room metaphor.
 A metacoon platform can be imagined as a virtual house with a number of rooms for projects or courses.

 The rooms can be furnished with the tools of the metacoon framework to use them in different scenarios: